 Sheila Fox: The Girl in Green

-At the time of writing, Sheila has been missing for 74 years and 6 months and remains one of England's most haunting missing person's cases.
+As of early 2019, Sheila has been missing for 74 years and 6 months and remains one of England's most haunting missing person's cases.
 Last seen leaving school in Bolton, Lancashire during the summer of 1944, she was expected to return home around 4 PM.
 But she never arrived.

 Only one sighting took place of the young girl outside a local bakery.
 She was spotted with a well-dressed man aged between 25-30.
 Notably, the usually shy girl was comfortable speaking with the man, leading locals to suspect she knew him well enough to let her guard down.